Softlabs/Google/README.md

 - _client-id_: Client ID under the Service account title
 - _service-account-name_: Email address under the Service account title
 - _key-file_: the path where you saved your private key in step 7.
-- _scope_: an array of scopes that you will use in your application
+- _scope_: an array of scopes that you will use in your application. you can find the required scopes for every service in [API documentation](https://code.google.com/p/google-api-php-client/wiki/Samples).

+To be able to use google services for a google account __you have to share__ items with the service account (_service-account-name_).
+For example if you want to handle google calendars of somebody@gmail.com, then somebody@gmail.com should share its calendars with ????????????@developer.gserviceaccount.com.